 Glycine does not act alone.
 Two other bioactives present documented interest for sleep quality, through distinct mechanisms.

 L-Theanine, an amino acid found in green tea, promotes relaxation without inducing drowsiness.
-It acts on alpha brain waves (associated with a calm, wakeful state) and modulates inhibitory neurotransmitters (the chemical messengers that slow down nervous activity), facilitating the transition to a state conducive to sleep onset (PubMed).
+It acts on alpha brain waves (associated with a calm, wakeful state), measurable by electroencephalography from 50 mg upwards (PubMed), and laboratory work attributes to it an action on inhibitory neurotransmitters.
+A systematic review of thirteen trials in which it is given on its own places the window that supports sleep in adults between 200 and 450 mg per day (PubMed).
 Its value lies in the absence of residual sedative effects the following day.

 What sleep thermodynamics reveal about recovery